im-pramesh10/LocalPrompt/README.md

 - Use the extension to serve index.html.
 - Start the backend server:

-### Activate the virtual environment.
+### For Backend
-Run the following command:
+Activate the virtual environment and run the following command:
 ```
 python simple_async_server.py
 ```